Proposed Plan Change 3 – Kārewarewa Urupā

 • amending the District Plan maps to include Kārewarewa urupā.

-Status: Open for submissions until 5pm, Friday 1 November 2024.
+Status: Submissions closed 5pm, Friday 1 November 2024.

 Immediate legal effect